USabah/USabah/README.md

 Hello, my name is Uriya Sabah.
 I'm currently a Junior at Hofstra University majoring in computer science.
-I've very interested in backend languages and learning about the logic behind the functionality of technology we use on a daily basis.
+I'm very interested in backend technologies and learning about the logic behind the functionality of technology we use on a daily basis.
+I also plan on learning data science and machine learning techniques in the very near future.
 I'm currently looking to gain more experience developing real-world projects which are useful and accessible to others.
 I can be reached through my email: USabah1@pride.hofstra.edu or through my LinkedIn account: https://www.linkedin.com/in/uriya-sabah-7287b7192/